Performance¶

 Threading¶

 polar_high defaults POLARS_MAX_THREADS=1 at import time.
-On the
+Raising

 To override: